 Here are some steps to follow if your Mysa has been previously connected to your network but disconnects repeatedly or shows Offline in the Mysa App.
 If you cannot access your thermostat from the mobile App, and you see a red exclamation mark in the App, your Mysa is likely offline.

 You’ll still be able to control your heating.

 In most cases, even if your thermostat is offline, you’ll still be able to control your heating with the thermostat.
 If you’re experiencing a connection issue, try adjusting the temperature with your thermostat using the up or down arrows.

 Important: Your thermostat will follow your heating Schedule even if it is offline in the Mysa App.

 If you’re away from home

 Important: Before you begin troubleshooting, you should have physical access to your thermostat.
 If your thermostat is offline, Mysa won’t have a way to receive a command to reboot.
-You’ll need to troubleshoot in person or wait for the thermostat to automatically reconnect.
+You’ll need to troubleshoot in person or wait for the thermostat to reconnect automatically.

 Mysa will automatically try to reconnect

 Your thermostat will automatically try to reconnect to your network at regular intervals.
-If your thermostat remains offline in the Mysa app for an extended period of time, it was unable to reconnect to your home Wi-Fi network.
-If your thermostat was unable to reconnect on it's own, here are some steps you can take.
+If your thermostat remains offline in the Mysa App for an extended period, it was unable to reconnect to your Home Wi-Fi network.
+If your thermostat failed to reconnect on its own, here are some steps you can take.

 Reconnect your Mysa